MadeRelevant/workshop-k8s/README.md

 Good luck! 😎
 ~~in exercise-answers is the fully worked out cronjob, but try to figure it out yourself first~~

+## Entry points

+For this exercise we will add an entry-point to our PHP Dockerfile which will execute a command.
+An entry-point is what is executed before the `CMD` of the Dockerfile is executed.
+The entry-point can be seen as a proxy.
+Meaning you can even override the `CMD` or not execute it at all.

+Within the MIG we make a lot of use of the `Makefiles` but in Dockerworld we actually only want to clone a project, up the containers and we _should_ be set.
+In order to get rid of / minimize the Makefile we can use this entry point.

+The steps are as following:

+- Create an entry-point file
+- Make sure to run the original entry point file at the end
+- Come up with a way to proof that the entry point is executed by echoing or clearing all messages for example
+- Update the Dockerfile so it actually uses the entry point
+- Run `docker-compose up/run php` to verify
+- Bonus: is the entry point also executed when running `docker-compose exec`?
+- Bonus: come up with other real world scenario's why you would want an entry point

+Good luck! 😎

 ## Scaling

+I've left this out because this is not a very testable exercise with our current minikube setup.

-In our minikube we will be using manual scaling for now.
+~~In our minikube we will be using manual scaling for now.~~
-The reason for this is, because minikube doesn't have excellent support for the metrics server and can be very buggy.
+~~The reason for this is, because minikube doesn't have excellent support for the metrics server and can be very buggy.~~

-But the concept is still the same, except that we manually have to control the deployment.spec.replicas instead of letting the HPA do this for us.
+~~But the concept is still the same, except that we manually have to control the deployment.spec.replicas instead of letting the HPA do this for us.~~
-The steps are quite simple:
+~~The steps are quite simple:~~

-- Install apache benchmark
+- ~~Install apache benchmark~~
-- Do a first run: ```ab -n100 -c5 'http://workshop.test/index.php?benchmark=1'```
+- ~~Do a first run: ```ab -n100 -c5 'http://workshop.test/index.php?benchmark=1'```~~
-- Note down how long this took
+- ~~Note down how long this took~~
-- Update the helm chart to increase the php deployment to 5 replicas
+- ~~Update the helm chart to increase the php deployment to 5 replicas~~
-- Apply the update to the cluster
+- ~~Apply the update to the cluster~~
-- Verify the number of pods have been increased
+- ~~Verify the number of pods have been increased~~
-- Re-run the benchmark
+- ~~Re-run the benchmark~~

-Good luck! 😎
+~~Good luck! 😎~~

 ## Logging